lrusso/Phaser/README.md

 # Phaser 2.4.4 patched

-This patched contains the following fixes:
+This version contains the following bugfixes:

 * Bugfix when trying tapping using some trackpads.